BenjaminPoilve/MiniChord/documentation/docs/assembly.md

 First, some small modifications need to be made to the Teensy 4.0 Board.

 **The onboard led needs to be disabled**.
-This step is purely aesthetic so if you don't feel confortable doing that modification it is ok (it will simply give your MiniChord a soft orange glow).
+This step is purely aesthetic so if you don't feel confortable doing that modification it is ok (it will simply give your minichord a soft orange glow).

 The led is next to the pin 13 of the Teensy.
 To identify it, simply plug your teensy using a micro USB cable.
 The led will blink.